pritam-ray/crater-detector/README.md

 ### Crater Location Search Workflow

 1. Navigate to **Crater Search** page
+2. **Select your preferred matching algorithm:**
+   - **ORB Only** (default) - Fastest, good for quick results
+   - **SIFT Only** - Good accuracy, moderate speed
+   - **SURF Only** - Good accuracy, moderate speed
+   - **All Algorithms** - Best accuracy, runs all three and picks best (slower)
-2. Upload an image containing a crater
+3. Upload an image containing a crater
-3. System automatically:
+4. System automatically:
    - Detects the first crater using YOLO
    - Crops the crater region
-   - Matches against moon.tif using SIFT, SURF, and ORB
+   - Runs selected algorithm(s) to match against moon.tif
+   - Displays detailed logs in terminal (step-by-step progress)
-   - Selects the best matching algorithm
+   - Selects best match if multiple algorithms used
-4. View results:
+5. View results:
    - Best algorithm name and match count
-   - Algorithm comparison table
+   - Algorithm comparison (if "All Algorithms" selected)
    - Marked location on lunar surface map
    - Coordinates (X, Y in pixels)
+6. Check terminal for detailed processing logs:
+   - Model loading status
+   - Crater detection details (confidence, coordinates)
+   - Keypoints detected in images
+   - Match statistics for each algorithm
-5. Download the result image
+7. Download the result image
-6. Search for another crater or return home
+8. Search for another crater or return home

 ### Admin Panel